BornToBell/conjure-extension/README.md

 ## Features

-This extension provides two commands accessible from the command palette:
+This extension offers two commands accessible from the command palette.
+To utilize the commands, ensure that the Essence file and the necessary parameter files, or a directory containing parameter files, are present within the VS Code workspace.

 ### `Compare`